Athletes Who Don't Look Anything Like They Used To

 Matt Birk

 Playing in the NFL can take a toll on your body.
 It's not just the brain-rattling hits, either.
-If you want to be a lineman in the league, you need to bulk up and stay the way.
+If you want to be a lineman in the league, you need to bulk up and stay that way.
 Matt Birk knows that better than anyone.
 At his peak weight of 310 pounds, he developed varicose veins and a habit of eating two burrito bowls for dinner.
 And here we thought we had nothing in common with professional athletes.
 Suffice it to say, it wasn't sustainable, and he knew it.

 After winning the Super Bowl in his fifteenth season, at the age of 37, Birk decided to walk away and right the ship.
 In the following years, he lost 75 pounds and 10 inches from his waist.
 The father of six even began a new career as a model, competing in the Vi Model competition back in 2014 to showcase his new physique.